 It made not a world of difference to the L.A.
 County Superior Court Justice assigned to this case.
 The lawsuit ultimately stood.
 In the end, this and assorted other financial difficulties resulted in an emotional falling-out between both Alexander and Ilya Salkind.

 Two years later, with Santa Claus: The Movie celebrating its 10th Anniversary, it was revealed that Alexander had been diagnosed with leukemia.
 He and Ilya were thus forced to publicly reconcile their differences, if only to see Alexander through the intense physical hardships he knew he'd have to undergo.
-Nevertheless, the damage was already done: the father and son never again functioned together as a producing team.
+Nevertheless, by then, the damage had already been done: the father and son would never again function together as a producing team.

 On March 18th, 1997, Ilya Salkind sadly broke the news to the world: the man who had made us believe that a planet could fly had begun his own flight into that Greater World Beyond.
-Alexander had passed away in his room at the American Hospital in the nearby Parisian suburb of Neuilly-sur-Seine.
+Alexander had passed away a few days earlier, on March 8th, in his room at the American Hospital in the nearby Parisian suburb of Neuilly-sur-Seine.
 It was neither disclosed or revealed how Alexander had contracted leukemia, nor did Ilya identify the specific form of the disease that had claimed the life of his father.

 Ironically, Alexander Salkind was himself afraid of flying, choosing instead to make his travels by boat (specifically, the QE2).
 Indeed, those same fears of heights were the major reason why he rarely, if ever, set foot on American soil throughout his career!
 Still, one cannot blame this man for possessing an extraordinary gift of boldness and daring..... a gift that made him always commit to bringing life to as many of his films as possible.